hmrc/pillar2/README.md

 The nominated filing member is responsible for managing the group's tax returns and keeping business records.
 ### To check test coverage:

-`sbt scalafmt test:scalafmt it:test::scalafmt coverage test it:test coverageReport`
+`sbt scalafmt test:scalafmt it:test::scalafmt coverage test it/test coverageReport`

 ### Integration and unit tests